ancadobrescu/RCTSentenceClassification/README.md

   - `svm/`, `biobert_opt/`, `biobert_opt_aug/`: Model-specific result folders.
     - Inside each model folder:
       - `models/`: Stores all model runs and checkpoints.
-      - `fold_X_seedY.xlsx`: Excel files representing evaluation results on each of the 5 folds for each random seed used.
+      - `fold_X_seed_Y.xlsx`: Excel files representing evaluation results on each of the 5 folds for each random seed used.
       - `all_predictions.xlsx`: Contains all predictions made by the model across folds/seeds.
       - `metrics.xlsx`: Summary of evaluation metrics (e.g., precision, recall, F1-score).
-      - `errors.xlsx`: File listing all misclassified examples and the frequency of each type of error.
+      - `seed_results.xlsx`: Summary of evaluation metrics (e.g., precision, recall, F1-score) for all the seeds.

 ##  `requirements.txt`